 - Building forms shall be primarily rectilinear and parallel to existing nearby streets or buildings. - 2.
-Commercial buildings are encouraged to be clustered to support a pedestrian-friendly shopping environment. - 3.
-Buildings at key intersections should be designed to "mark the corner" with architectural features, such as towers.
+Commercial buildings shall be clustered to support a pedestrian-friendly shopping environment. - 3.
+Buildings at key intersections shall be designed to "mark the corner" with architectural features, such as towers.